alfonsoAIData/alfonsoaidata/README.md

 ## What I do

 - Create content at [FUTURE NEWS](https://www.youtube.com/@futurenewsoficial), a YouTube channel covering sustainability, emerging technologies, and innovation.
-- Analyze data from [NASA Earthdata](https://earthdata.nasa.gov), [DESTINE EO Platform](https://platform.destine.eu/) and other open data sources.
+- Analyze data from [DestinE Platform](https://platform.destine.eu/), [NASA Earthdata](https://earthdata.nasa.gov) and other open data sources.
 - Open to collaboration on projects related to sustainability, data-driven insights, and impact tech.

 ## How to reach me